-Storytelling is an important element these days.
+Storytelling is an important element to your branding.
 If your company’s history is unique, see if there is a way to incorporate this story into the brand’s website.

 If you start your business with a single product, this might not be a negative thing.
 You can highlight the fact that you are focussed on making this item perfect before expanding your product line.

-Casper beds has one type of mattress.
+Casper beds is one more example to consider.
+They have one type of mattress.
 Through clever story-telling, they’ve completely disrupted the mattress industry.

 You may even want to consider creating an unboxing video, for example, to give potential customers a peek at what your brand experience is like.
 A well-planned influencer marketing campaign can also bring your D2C brand some positive exposure.